-The capacity of such churches to multiply congregations is minimal, because they are so unlikely to develop their people to the extent that they might ‘step up’ to such a task, let alone to recruit and develop a team of leaders whom they might share the work with.
+The capacity of such churches to multiply congregations is minimal, because they are so unlikely to develop their people to the extent that they might ‘step up’ to such a task, let alone to recruit and develop a team of leaders with whom they might share the work.
 A leadership development culture (i.e. desires, expectations and practices coherent with that goal) has to be embedded in any church which aspires to reproduce.
 A healthy relational system has to be in place.

 Likewise, when denominations’ expectations of its leaders are too idealistic, their leadership development pathways drift into high cost and high complexity.
-This slows everything down, and makes multiplication less likely.
-To make multiplication more likely, these pathways need to be as low in cost and complexity as possible.
+This also slows everything down, and makes multiplication less likely.
+To make multiplication more likely, these pathways need to be as low cost and low complexity as possible.
 Affordability and accessibility are critical.
 A healthy developmental system has to be in place, as well.

 #2 – Decision-Making